srikanthpullela/CPQ-Bug-Analyzer/DARK_MODE_AND_UI_IMPROVEMENTS.md

 # Dark Mode and UI Improvements Summary

 ## Overview
-Completed comprehensive dark mode support and UI improvements for better usability and visual appeal in the CPQ Bug Analyzer application.
+Completed comprehensive dark mode support and UI improvements for better usability and visual appeal in the Conga Bug Analyzer application.

 ## Key Improvements Made